• Hannah Covered Bridge is one of six historic bridges on the Covered Bridge Tour Route

 The 105-foot Hannah Covered Bridge was built in 1936.
-Named for a pioneer John Joseph Hannah who came to Oregon in 1853 and settled between Thomas and Bilyeu Creeks.
+It was named after a pioneer John Joseph Hannah who came to Oregon in 1853 and settled between Thomas and Bilyeu Creeks.

-The Hannah Bridge that also called Thomas Creek Bridge spans the Thomas Creek - a 35-mile stream, that begins in the Willamette National Forest and flows west to the South Santiam River.
+The Hannah Bridge, also known as Thomas Creek Bridge, spans the Thomas Creek that begins in the Willamette National Forest and flows 35 miles west to the South Santiam River.
 The creek was named after Frederick Thomas.
 He arrived in Oregon in 1848 and a few years later obtained a land claim near the creek.

-The bridge is crossed by Camp Morrison Road and open to one-lane vehicle traffic.
-There are two more covered bridges over the Thomas Creek – Gilkey and Shimanek Bridges, built in 1939 and 1966 respectively.
+The bridge carries Camp Morrison Road across and it is open to one-lane vehicle traffic.
+There are two more covered bridges over the Thomas Creek – Gilkey and Shimanek Bridges, constructed in 1939 and 1966 respectively.

-The Hannah Covered Bridge is one of the six covered bridged of the scenic Covered Bridges Tour Route in the Scio-Stayton-Jordan area.
+The Hannah is one of the six covered bridges of the scenic Covered Bridges Tour Route in the Scio-Stayton-Jordan area.
+The bridge was added to the National Register of Historic Places in 1979.

 The Thomas Creek below the Hannah Covered Bridge is a deep and enjoyable spot for those who like fishing and swimming.

-In the summer months, when a level of the creek is low, this section of the river is peaceful with green clear water, and has shallow and deep spots.
+In the summer months when the level of water is low, this section of the creek is calm, offering refreshing swimming and wading in the clear water.
+There are shallow and deep spots.

-The Thomas Creek at the Hannah Bridge is an idyllic setting with huge bedrock on the one side of the stream in the tree shadow providing a great view of the river and historic covered bridge.
-The opposite side has pebble beach and adjacent to the private land.
+The Thomas Creek at the Hannah Bridge is an idyllic setting with huge bedrock on one side of the stream in the tree shadow providing a great view of the river and historic covered bridge.
+The opposite side has a pebble beach and it is adjacent to private land.

 Hannah Covered Bridge | General Description